 So many of us live as though we are unlovable or unloved.
 We have a place in our hearts that is desperate to believe, even for a moment, that someone truly loves us, completely and unconditionally.
 Friends, Jesus is the answer.
 Because the gap between God and us was sealed by Jesus, believing in Him means full and complete access to the greatest love of all.
 Love that is all consuming, never failing, constant and continuous.
 Love that restores souls, relationships, and lives.
 Love that is beyond all suffering, pain, and circumstances.
 REAL Love.

 Having real love brings with it the responsibility of loving others.
 1 Corinthians 13 can only be achieved through Jesus, but praise God it CAN be achieved!
-This month you will have an opportunity to see love in action.
-From marriages and relationships to suffering and triumph, love is the thread that runs through the lives of all believers and that is what you will read in every story written by this month’s authors.
+From marriages and relationships to suffering and triumph, love is the thread that runs through the lives of all believers.
 I know life is hard, my friends.
 So today I want to remind you that GOD LOVES YOU.
 Now, let’s show that love to someone else.

 “…for right now, until that completeness, we have three things to do to lead us toward that consummation: Trust steadily in God, hope unswervingly, love extravagantly.
 And the best of the three is love.”